hyperledger-archives/fabric-chaintool-original/documentation/platforms/golang/README.md

 # Hyperledger GO Language Chaincode Platform
 The Hyperledger framework provides support for chaincode written in the Go language.
 The Hyperledger validating peer provide a complete execution environment for Go programs.
-This README describes the Go platform-specific interface code that hlcc generates from the language neutral interface definitions and specifies the conventions applications written in Go must adhere to in order to execute in the Hyperledger Go environment.
-Basic familarity with the structure and function of hlcc as described in the top level README file is assumed.
+This README describes the Go platform-specific interface code that chaintool generates from the language neutral interface definitions and specifies the conventions applications written in Go must adhere to in order to execute in the Hyperledger Go environment.
+Basic familarity with the structure and function of chaintool as described in the top level README file is assumed.
 ## Environment
-Any invocation of 'hlcc build*' will automatically synthesize the correct value for the $GOPATH environment variable based on the current value of the variable and the path of your chaincode project tree.
+Any invocation of 'chaintool build*' will automatically synthesize the correct value for the $GOPATH environment variable based on the current value of the variable and the path of your chaincode project tree.
 Your chaincode project tree need _not_ be located within the directory hierarchy defined by the current value of $GOPATH.
-The 'hlcc build' command will ensures that the build correctly includes Go code from following paths (where $PROJECT_ROOT is the root directory of your application chaincode.)
+The 'chaintool build' command will ensures that the build correctly includes Go code from following paths (where $PROJECT_ROOT is the root directory of your application chaincode.)
 * $PROJECT_ROOT/build/deps
   - Direct and transitive dependencies of your application as retrieved by _go get_.
 (Please note: it is highly unlikely that production Hyperledger peers will use  _go get_ to resolve dependencies.
 This use of _go get_ is an artifact of ongoing Hyperledger development; reducing development friction as the platform dependencies are refined.
 Operationally all dependencies will be explicit.
 * $PROJECT_ROOT/build